 Visit our unique museums

 Washington is home to two highly regarded historical museums.
 The Gunn Historical Museum is dedicated to telling the history of Washington.
 Its current award-winning exhibit “Washington, Connecticut – An American Story” presents the fascinating history of the town.
 Its archives contain items ranging from historical maps and photographs to research papers that all unlock stories from the town’s rich past.
-While the Gunn Museum’s exhibits and archives will let you discover more about the town, the Institute for American Indian Studies is ideal for those wanting to learn more about the early inhabitants of the town as well as America in general.
-The institute’s mission is to educate visitors on Native American culture and history through interactive exhibits and engaging experiences.
+The Institute for American Indian Studies is ideal for those wanting to learn more about the early inhabitants of the town as well as America’s First Peoples in general.
+The Institute’s mission is to educate visitors about Native American culture and history through interactive exhibits and engaging experiences.

 History in the preserves

-While walking on the trails of the Steep Rock Preserve, you will find a fascinating historical site, the railroad tunnel which illuminates an important era in the town’s past.
+While exploring the trails of the Steep Rock Preserve, you will find a fascinating historical site, the railroad tunnel which illuminates an important era in the town’s past.
 The railroad tunnel was originally constructed in 1871 as part of the Shepaug Valley Railroad which helped to open up Washington to New York and to the rest of Connecticut.
 Once located on the land that is now Steep Rock Preserve, Holiday House, which no longer stands, was a beautiful summer residence of the first New Yorker to buy property in Washington, Edward Van Ingen.
 He built the home in 1893 as a retreat for working women who wanted to get away from city life during the summer months.

 Five historic villages

 Throughout Washington’s five villages, there are reminders of the town’s history as a small colonial settlement in a rural area of New England.
 By car, on foot, or by bike, you can tour through each of the five villages and learn about Washington’s early years.
 From the First Congregational Church on the town’s green to farmer Isaac Camp’s House and the recently restored Pavilion Hall in New Preston, Washington’s roots as a colonial town are visible throughout the area, just waiting to be explored.

 Historic churches and cemeteries